sudara/stitches/README.md

 ## Running tests

-For a project like this, given the somewhat sketchy state audio playback in browsers, it's absolutely critical to run tests against current browsers.
+Given the somewhat sketchy state of audio playback in browsers (especially Safari), it's absolutely critical to run tests against current browsers.

 Selenium tests are currently written in Nightwatch.

+### Locally Against Chrome

-You can run them locally with `yarn test` and it will run them in just against headless chrome as configured in `nightwatch-local.conf.json`.
+You can run tests locally with `yarn test` which will run them against headless chrome as configured in `nightwatch-local.conf.json`.

+### Browserstack

-We are using browserstack to actually run the tests against multiple browsers.
+We are using browserstack to run tests against multiple browsers.
 This is configured in `nightwatch-browserstack.conf.js` and uses a runner defined in `browserstack.runner.js`.
+Travis is setup to run browserstack.

+Test failures are manually reported via `afterEach` callbacks via browserstack's API which manually send 1 request per test case to Browserstack.

+### Locally against Browserstack

-Travis is setup to run browserstack, but you can also run browserstack locally (assuming you have credentials) with `yarn browserstack`
+You can also run browserstack locally (assuming you have the `BROWSERSTACK_USERNAME` and `BROWSERSTACK_ACCESS_KEY` credentials set as ENV variables) with `yarn browserstack`.
+I recommend reducing the number of browsers that are being run against in package.json.

-Note that test failures on selenium (and therefore browserstack) are manually registered via browserstack's API.
+PROTIP: You won't see any "live" output from nightwatch when more than one browser is being run, as the tests are being run in parallel.
+If you want to see nightwatch output as it happens, just use one browser.

 ## Acknowledgements